mit-plv/fiat-crypto/src/Bedrock/Field/README.md

-# Bedrock2 backend
+# Bedrock2 field-arithmetic backend

-The code in this subdirectory translates functions in fiat-crypto's internal language to bedrock2 code.
+The code in this subdirectory creates proofs and code for field arithmetic using fiat-crypto's pipeline.

+## Structure

+`Common/` : generally useful definitions and proofs for bedrock2 field arithmetic

+`Synthesis/` : tactics and proofs that string together the fiat-crypto pipeline and the bedrock2 translation, and that make it easy to create full suites of bedrock2 operations with proofs for different fields

+`Translation/` : the compiler that translates from fiat-crypto's AST to bedrock2, and its correctness proofs

 ## Usage

+Generally, you would (following the pattern in `Synthesis/Examples`) first create a suite of field operations for your chosen field using the premade synthesis tactics.
+For each field operation, you get a bedrock2 function, a specification, and a proof that the function obeys the specification.
+Using these, you can prove higher-level functions using the usual bedrock2 logic.

+For more custom use cases, it's also possible to call the translator directly on an arbitrary expression in fiat-crypto's AST.
+The top-level function for this purpose is `translate_func` from `Translation/Func.v`, and its correctness proof is `translate_func_correct` from `Translation/Proofs/Func.v`.
+To prove that the expression is valid input to the compiler, it's also likely helpful to take a look at the computable version of `valid_func` from `Translation/Proofs/ValidComputable/Func.v`.

+## Examples

 Examples of generating, translating, and proving arithmetic operations can be found in `Synthesis/Examples/`.
-Generally, you first create a suite of field operations (for each operation, you get a bedrock2 function, a specification, and a proof that the function obeys the specification), and then use those to prove higher-level functions as usual using bedrock2 logic.
-It's also possible to call the translator directly on an arbitrary expression in fiat-crypto's AST (the top-level function is `translate_func`).

-## Structure

-The most important directories are:

-`Translation/` : defines functions that manipulate a fiat-crypto expression and translate it to bedrock2.

-`Proofs/` : proves that the functions in `Translation/` do their jobs correctly.
-Generally, each `Translation/XYZ.v` has a `Proofs/XYZ.v` that corresponds to it.

-`Synthesis/` : contains tactics and groundwork for creating suites of field operation implementations with proofs, and examples of usage.

-## Method

-The translation process mirrors bedrock2 abstraction levels (see bedrock2's `Syntax.v`):

-1. `expr`, for expressions that don't set local variables, store anything, or otherwise change state
-2. `cmd`, for expressions that do set local variables.
-In bedrock2 these are also allowed to store data.
-However, in this fiat-crypto backend the `cmd` level is not allowed to read from or write to memory.
-3. `func`, the top level, which is allowed to handle memory.
-The bedrock2 code produced by this backend always loads input arrays into local variables immediately, and handles everything in local variables until it's ready to store any output arrays at the end.

-The choice to not allow the `cmd` level to modify memory was a tradeoff that makes sense for the specific domain in which fiat-crypto operates, because you basically always need to access all the information in your input array and gain nothing by modifying it in place.
-Doing the loads immediately and the stores at the very end also greatly simplified the proofs for the `cmd` level, which can now assume that memory doesn't change.
-And, since the inputs are read-only, it allowed `translate_func_correct` to use multiple separation-logic preconditions instead of one (one for each input, one for the output), which means it's possible to e.g.  add a bignum to itself and then store the result in the same location, in place.
-The postcondition will be stated in terms of the output precondition (so if you stored the result in one of the inputs, you will of course lose information about that input).

-Another thing to note about the translation is that it assumes all lists are handled as arrays and passed as pointers, so if a function returns a list an argument will be added to the bedrock2 implementation: a pointer in which to store the output list.
-This happens automatically for all lists of integers in the return type.

-## Restrictions

-Input to the bedrock2 translation must:
-- contain only the subset of operations found in `Translation/Expr.v`
-- have only one size of integer (uses options `widen_bytes` and `widen_carries`)
-- not have functions that return multiple values, as these are untranslatable to bedrock2\*
-- not use types other than integers, lists of integers, and tuples, although tuples can be arbitrarily nested
-- not assign anything to lists

-\* bedrock2 doesn't support carries or assigning to multiple values, but if it did start supporting them in the future the translation has most of the code in place to handle that.

-## Example
+Examples of generated output (printed as C code) can be found outside this subdirectory, in the top-level `fiat-bedrock2` subdirectory.
+Please note that the translation from bedrock2 to C is just for readability, and is unverified.

-To make things a little more concrete, here is the translation of addition for curve25519 on 64-bit (see `Synthesis/Examples/X25519_64.v`):
+Here is a prettified example of the fiat-crypto AST and corresponding bedrock2 code for curve25519 addition on 64-bit (see `Synthesis/Examples/X25519_64.v`):

-fiat-crypto AST (input to the translation):
+Fiat-crypto AST (input to the translation):
 ```
 = fun x : API.type -> Type =>
   (λ x0